 Cristina, one of five siblings, is born in Capulhuac de Mirafuentes, Mexico, where most livelihoods are tied to barbacoa, a method of cooking meat (typically lamb in Capulhuac) in a sealed earthen pit for about eight hours.
 Most of the barbacoa sold in taquerias in Mexico City and nearby Toluco is made and trucked in from Martínez’s native town, she says.

-Martínez learns to make barbacoa at age six, watching her father, who was known as the Barbacoa King in Capulhuac.
-Over the course of 10 years, she learns the many processes, starting with the most intense part: killing the lamb.
+At age six, Martínez learns to make barbacoa by watching her father, who was known as Capulhuac’s “barbacoa king.”
+The education takes 10 years, including with the most intense part: killing the lamb.
 She learns how to skin and butcher; how to clean and prepare the onions, chiles and nopales to be served with the tacos; and to clean up the mess.
 “I was always doing everything,” she says.

 Her family has been making barbacoa for decades, and they keep the recipe secret, but you’re allowed to know that the lamb gets salted, showered in the juice of fresh oranges and cooked on top of coals in an earthen pit lined with maguey leaves (a plant also known as agave and closely related to the species used to make tequila).
 The whole animal — they use every part — is typically cooked overnight and a consomé is made with the lamb drippings.